jmaver-plume/script.service.torrent-tagger/README.md

 Movies or a tv shows downloaded from a torrent site (e.g., RARBG) are named in such a way that scraping does not work.
 This script creates new directories and symbol links to files with proper naming, such that scraping software can work correctly.

+The packaged is designed to properly parse and link torrents from RARBG.

 ## Running tests